pmpetit/pglinter/docs/index.md

 ### Base Rules (B-series)

-Database-wide checks that analyze overall database health and structure:
+Database-wide checks that analyze overall database health and structure.
+This type of overview is intended more for non-developers and provides a comprehensive perspective on the database as a whole.
+Individual object names are not important in this context.

 * **B001**: Tables without primary keys
 * **B002**: Redundant indexes